minhae0516/neural_data_analysis/README.md

     - there are two versions in codes:
         -`recoding_wo_RBF.ipynb`: no RBF is used.
         - `recoding_KRR.ipynb`: RBF is used using sklearn built-in function: [Kernel Ridge Regression (kernel ='rbf')](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_ridge.KernelRidge.html).
         (Warning: this code runs pretty slow compared to others.
-So if you need to handle big data size, plan in advance!)
+So if you need to handle big data size, plan in advance! or decrease # of folds (K) in K-fold validation)
         - `recoding_manualRBF.ipynb`: RBF is manually coded by me.
 So we can customize center locations for nonlinear transform.
         Everything is the same as `recoding_wo_RBF.ipynb` but RBF.
         - `recoding_KRR.ipynb` works the best, and pretty good!